 You may also want to look into The Georgia Special Needs Scholarship (GSNS) Program, a school choice program available for special needs students who currently attend Georgia public schools and are served under an Individualized Education Plan (IEP) but whose families are considering private school.
 This is also referred to as SB10 funding.

 Supplementary Jewish Learning

-The Jewish Community is committed to providing accessible Jewish education to all students.
-Through funding from the Jewish Federation of Greater Atlanta a Jewish Education Inclusion Coordinator (JEIC) position was created.
-Gena Rosenzweig, Federation’s JEIC, provides support and resources to local congregational schools in the Atlanta area.
-She also works with schools to hire Learning Resource Specialists to support students with disabilities.
-For more information about which synagogues participate in these programs, please contact Gena at email@example.com.
+The Jewish community is committed to providing accessible Jewish education to all students.
+Through funding from the Jewish Federation of Greater Atlanta a Community Inclusion and Training Coordinator (CITC) position was created.
+Lisa Houben, Federation’s CITC, provides inclusion support and resources to local congregational schools in the Atlanta area.
+She also provides observation and training for inclusive strategies in the classroom.
+For more information on how she can assist your child and their support team, please contact Lisa at Lhouben@jewishatlanta.org.